kawaicheung/book-on-naming-things/manuscript/Ch_F_EditingDownNames.md

 # Editing Down Names

 In school, writing assignments always had some sort of minimum length requirement.
 Five paragraphs.
 2000 words.
 Ten pages.
 I understood why there was a requirement -- it gave us all a general guideline for how much we should write.
-But, that requirement became the thing that students gravitated toward.
+But, that requirement became the thing that we'd gravitate toward.
 “Can I get to ten pages if I increase the font size by one pixel?” was more important than “Does that additional paragraph really strengthen my argument?”.

-I wonder what would happen if teachers gave limits in reverse -- no more than this many paragraphs, words, or pages.
-Maybe placing a maximum constraint would’ve produced better results all the while mitigating unnecessarily long sentences, double spacing, playing with font sizes, and sparing the world a few more trees.
+I wonder what would happen if teachers gave limits in reverse -- no more than five paragraphs, 2000 words, or ten pages.
+Maybe placing a maximum constraint would produced better results all the while mitigating unnecessarily long sentences and double spacing.

-Editing, in school, usually meant fattening up paragraphs -- adding four examples instead of three, finding a longer word to replace a shorter one.
-It wasn’t until I left school and started writing on my own blog posts, books, and -- for better or worse -- tweets that I discovered the art of writing less words.
+Editing, in school, usually meant bloating your words.
+It wasn’t until I left school that I discovered that editing is the art of writing less words.

 When I edit my writing now, I almost always end up with something _shorter_ than what I started with.
-I aim for clarity, not 2000 words.
-I find editing down words the most enjoyable part of writing.
+I don't aim for a word count; I aim to make each word count.
+We should treat words like currency.

-This has helped me become a better code editor too.
 Luckily, we don’t stigmatize concise code.
-As far as I’m aware, code brevity is and has always been seen as a good thing in our industry.
+As far as I’m aware, code brevity has always been seen as a good thing in our industry.
 No sane programmer would tinker with a small bit of logic just to get it to be more wordy.
-Code should be treated like currency -- use each word wisely.

 If you can, spend an hour just editing down names.
 Nothing more.
-Examine every method, class, variable, and property you maintain and figure out where you can take away words.
+Examine every method, class, variable, and property you maintain and figure out where you can take away words without losing meaning.

-A property like `InitialCreationDate` probably doesn’t say anything more useful than `CreationDate`.
+A property like `InitialCreationDate` doesn’t say anything more useful than `CreationDate`.
 It’s more verbose and, if anything, makes me question how there would be another date that something could’ve been created after the first time.
 (OK, if we’re going there, then we ought to add a new property like an `InitialResurrectionDate`).

 A method in a `Customer` class like `GetAllSubscriptions()` is appropriately named if there are other related methods like `GetArchivedSubscriptions()` or `GetExpiredSubscriptions()`.
-Otherwise, `GetSubscriptions()` is sufficiently clear.
+If not, `GetSubscriptions()` is sufficient.
 It says all it needs to say without falsely hinting that there are other related methods to consider.

 When we conjure up names, adjectives like _all_ or _initial_ seem helpful at first.
 But, unless they provide additional meaning that the other words don’t, remove them.
 Each word should be there for a reason.
 The less words we need to describe something, the more value those descriptors will add.